icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 * Your **home directory** is the default location for all your personal files, and is located at `/home/<your-username>/`.
 Your home directory is the default working directory when you open the terminal for the first time.

 * The **root directory** is the highest directory in the Linux hierarchy, and contains all other files and directories.
 It is denoted by `/`.
 Folders in the root directory cannot be modified without **root privileges** (see the `sudo` command for more details).
+NOTE: the root directory contains many important folders which should be kept as they are.
+Do not try and modify any of these folders unless you know what you're doing.

 ## The `ls` command